Evergreen (manga): Plot

 Hotaka likes to see his crush Niki swim from the window of the manga club.
 That day, the coach of the swimming club tells him that he needs to at least swim once to qualify, unlike the previous year when he just took the theoretical test without actually performing anything physically.
 His coach, however, knows of his self-consciousness about the large scar on his chest due to a heart operation.
 He assures him that no one will be present to witness his swimming except himself.
 Misfortune befalls Hotaka when the coach commits a clumsy mistake by calling everyone at the time.
 While he trembles out of water, Niki offers her hand.
 In his self-consciousnesses and nervousness, he slaps her hand away multiple times.
 Hotaka blames his father for having a weak heart and apparently, they have cut off all ties with his father's family, after his demise.
 Niki seems to have suffered a similar fate when her father left them alone.
 She also learns of Hotaka's past when he nonchalantly wrote about it in an article in the manga club magazine thinking that no one would read it anyway, titled "How I lost my father twice".
 Niki relates to Hotaka's situation and they confess their love for each other after overcoming many doubts about each other.

 On their date in the summer festival, Niki asks about Hotaka's actual surname having changed it to his mother's after his father was gone.
 Hearing it, she runs away and calls her mother angrily, ordering her to pick her up.
 She then curses her mother with tears in her eyes.
 It turns out that she is the child conceived in Hotaka's father's second marriage, after he had left Hotaka's mother.
 The boy she curses everyday and deems the one who took away her father is none other than Hotaka.
-Following this revelation, she feels guilty of falling in love with her own step-brother and kissing him.
+Following this revelation, she feels guilty of falling in love with her own half-brother and kissing him.
 As such, she cuts off all ties with him.
 When Hotaka approaches her, she gives him the cold shoulder and tells him never to touch her again.